jd-13/rollingShutterSimulator/README.md

 # Summary
 This script was inspired by SmarterEveryDay's video on the rolling shutter effect, you should definitely go watch that here: https://youtu.be/dNVtMmLlnoE

-This repository contains a single python script which when ran will ask for a video file and several other paramters, and will then generate a simulation of the rolling shutter effect.
+This repository contains a single python script which when ran will ask for a video file (use any video you want) and several other paramters, and will then generate a simulation of the rolling shutter effect.

 ![alt tag](http://i.giphy.com/fTEyMzDF00uGY.gif)